Spinal Cord Injuries After a Serious Auto Accident in California

 In most cases, vertebrae are compressed or fractured, mangling the nerve cell extensions responsible for sending and receiving messages and impulses from the brain to the rest of the body through the spinal cord.

 In some instances, the spinal cord is severed completely, resulting in paralysis below the location of an injury and lack of sensation.
-In partial or incomplete injuries, the spinal cord is still able to relay messages in some form, with some sensory or motor function below the injury.
+In partial or incomplete injuries, the spinal cord can still relay messages in some form, with some sensory or motor function below the injury.
 In most cases of partial or complete injuries, survivors are subject to chronic pain, bladder and bowel dysfunction, and an increased risk of heart and respiratory complications.

 Recent Statistics About Serious Back Injury Cases